schl3ck/OPPlugin-advanced-free-block-mode/readme.md

 Draw point on screen when fixing camera to pivot position Add button to reset pivot position
 Display pivot position in interface
+Fix incorrect display of block frame relative to the pivot position

 ## v1.1 - 2021-08-01
 Add adbility to move the pivot point for rotations